First Citizens BancShares, Inc. Series E Depositary Shares research snapshot

 Rating

-Income-oriented, non-cumulative bank preferred security with seniority over common stock but no maturity and limited public trading history
+Income-oriented, non-cumulative bank preferred security with a real 52-week trading range now established, seniority over common stock, and no maturity

 Trend status